coveooss/tgf/README.md

       --docker-build            ON by default: Enable docker build instructions configured in the config files, use --no-docker-build to disable
-      --home                    ON by default: Enable mapping of the home directory, use --no-home to disable --temp                    ON by default: Map the temp folder to a local folder, use --no-temp to disable --mount-point=<folder>    Specify a mount point for the current folder --prune                   Remove all previous versions of the targeted image --docker-arg=<opt> ...
+      --home                    ON by default: Enable mapping of the home directory, use --no-home to disable --temp                    ON by default: Map the temp folder to a local folder, use --no-temp to disable --temp-location=TEMP-LOCATION
+                                Determine where the temporary work folder 'tgf' inside the docker image is mounted:

+                                  volume: mounts the work folder in the docker volume named “tgf”.
+The volume is created if it doesn't exist.
+                                  host: mounts the work folder in a directory on the host.
+                                  none: The work folder is not mounted and is private to the docker container.
+      --mount-point=<folder>    Specify a mount point for the current folder --prune                   Remove all previous versions of the targeted image --docker-arg=<opt> ...
 Supply extra argument to Docker